clegaspi/saml_reader/README.md

 To install the actual package once the dependencies have been installed:

 1. If you wish to run this package in an environment such as [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) or [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html), create the environment of your choice with Python 3.6+ and activate it.
 I always recommend installing in an environment, but if you wish to install the package globally, skip to step 2.
-2. In root directory of the repository, run:
+2. Install the package from PyPI:
 ```bash
 pip install saml_reader
 ```